neerajk555/SQL-Training-exercise/module-05-joins/03-Independent-Practice.md

 Includes 3 easy, 3 medium, and 1 challenge.
 Each exercise has a time estimate, scenario, schema with data, requirements, example output, success criteria, tiered hints, and a detailed solution with alternatives.

+**Beginner Tip:** Joins combine multiple tables.
+Start with Easy exercises to build confidence with INNER and LEFT joins.
+Check row counts after each join to verify it's working correctly.
+If you get more rows than expected, you might have a many-to-many relationship.
+Use hints progressively when stuck!

 ---

 ## Easy 🟢 (10–12 min each)